smahm094/GNG5300-Class-Exercise-3/README.md

 # Class Exercise: Week-3
-This is a week-3 exercise of graduate level course: GNG5300 - Full Stack Cloud Developer
+This is a week-3 exercise of graduate level course: GNG5300 - Full Stack Software Developer

 Problem Statement: